 - The team leaders break down the work packages into individual tasks in their own planning.
 Next, they assign these tasks either only to people in their own team or also to external resources.

-- The team leaders’ planning can be checked against the project managers’at the level of work packages with regard to scheduling and efforts (see yellow bar on the left in Figure 2).
+- The team leaders’ planning can be checked against the project managers’ at the level of work packages with regard to scheduling and efforts (see yellow bar on the left in the figure above).